abryant/GooglePlusPlus/readme.md

 	California,
 	94041, USA.

-# What's New
+# Features

-Not a lot at this point - it's mainly just a proof of concept
+ - New default fonts, smaller font size
+ - Using a lot less padding
+ - +1s and shares limited to one line
+ - +1s and shares shown inline with +1 / sahre button where possible
+ - Top bar doesn't scroll off screen

 # Code Layout